eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 let merge_list (l: appearances list): appearances = List.fold_left merge zero_appearances l
 ```

+The way we do the counting is: recur down the AST, and at the leaf nodes, return
+one of the four constants, and at any branch node, just call `merge` on the
+result of the recursion:

 ```ocaml
 let rec count (name: identifier) (expr: texpr): appearances =